lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ### Decomposition

++ as a tool to understanding a time series
+  + find out the possible cause of variation
+  + figure out the structure of a time seris
+  + prelimary step before selecting/applying a forecasting method
 + $n_t$: level, $s_t$: seasonal, $r_t$: residuals (should have same variance over time - homoskedasticity)
 + use `decompose()` function to analyze all the components (trend, seasonal and random)
   + we compare the fit of either the `additive` or `multiplicative` type by analyzing the random component (should look random without any trend and with the same variance over time)
++

 #### Additive